 - Feed and care for pets

-Outside support services:
+Outside support services for seniors:

 - Facilitate visits with friends and neighbors